MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2024

+- Categorical Deep Learning: An Algebraic Theory of Architectures. [[paper]](https://arxiv.org/abs/2402.15332)
+  - Bruno Gavranović, Paul Lessard, Andrew Dudzik, Tamara von Glehn, João G. M. Araújo, Petar Veličković.
+  - Key Word: Category Theory.
+  - <details><summary>Digest</summary> The abstract discusses the challenge of creating a universal framework for defining and analyzing deep learning architectures.
+It criticizes previous efforts for failing to effectively link the theoretical constraints of models with their practical implementations.
+The authors suggest using category theory, specifically the universal algebra of monads within a 2-category of parametric maps, as a comprehensive theory that can encompass both theoretical and practical aspects of neural network design.
+They argue that this approach can accurately represent constraints found in geometric deep learning and implementations across various neural network architectures, including Recurrent Neural Networks (RNNs).
+Additionally, they demonstrate how their theory can naturally express standard concepts in computer science and automata theory.

 - A PAC-Bayesian Link Between Generalisation and Flat Minima. [[paper]](https://arxiv.org/abs/2402.08508)
   - Maxime Haddouche, Paul Viallard, Umut Simsekli, Benjamin Guedj.
   - Key Word: PAC-Bayes Generalization; Flat Minima.